everstrikeio/market_maker/README.md

 The /configure endpoint mutates internal server state.
 You can use it to change the long bias, volatility bias and spread for a specific pair, while the bot is running.
 Simply substitute your desired values into the query string above.

+You can check the current configuration of the bot by using the following query:

+- localhost:8081/configure?pair=USD_BTC_PERP&name=Everstrike_MM

 ## Running without Docker

 1. Ensure NPM is installed